Schaan: Climate

+Schaan has an Oceanic climate (Koppen: Cfb) using the -3°C isotherm, or a humid continental climate (Köppen: Dfb) using the 0°C isotherm.

 Education

 There are four kindergarten sites: Malarsch, Pardiel, Rebera, and Werkof.
 The Gemeinschaftszentrum Resch, Primarschule provides primary education.

 Realschule Schaan and Sportschule Liechtenstein are in Schaan, while Realschule Vaduz and Oberschule Vaduz are in the Schulzentrum Mühleholz II in Vaduz.
 Liechtensteinisches Gymnasium is also in Vaduz.

 There is a private Waldorf school which has students from, in addition to Liechtenstein, Austria and Switzerland.
 It was established in 1985.